networkgcorefullcode/ssm/README.md

 - We can storage keys that can be used by other services for example desencrypt/encrypt data
 - Support decrypt operation using keys stored in SoftHSM.
 Support symmetric keys like as AES128, AES192, AES256, DES, 3DES
 - Support encrypt operation using keys stored in SoftHSM.
 Support symmetric keys like as AES128
+- Generate models and http client using OpenAPI Generator

 See more in docs folder.